metal-automata/docs/design/purpose.md

 The author(s) has identified a lack of automation and processes when managing a fleet of servers,
 The situation is even more pronounced when,

- - The server fleet is heterogenous (hardware from multiple vendors and generations)
+ - The server fleet is heterogeneous (hardware from multiple vendors and generations)
  - Hardware vendors do not follow a common set of standards
  - Hardware vendors interpret standards differently
  - Operational processes to manage servers span multiple teams

-Once a server has booted into an Operating system, theres a plethora of tooling and automation
+Once a server has booted into an Operating system, there's a plethora of tooling and automation
-to ensure configuration, performance, availabiliy and security of the system.
+to ensure configuration, performance, availability and security of the system.

 Although deploying servers and managing the hardware, firmware and ensuring its conformance involves significant operational overhead.

 Multiple days and hours are spent spinning up a new datacenter or installing new racks with hardware,
-the challenge lies in managing the fleet in a scalable and repeateable manner along with observability
+the challenge lies in managing the fleet in a scalable and repeatable manner along with observability
 into the conformance, resource consumption and overall health of the fleet.

 Server hardware has a limited lifespan, during which various operational actions have to be carried out
-to ensure the fleet is continuosly,
+to ensure the fleet is continuously,

  - **Consistent** in its hardware configuration and firmware
  - **Performant** in delivering the compute/storage functions